 2. High accuracy and credibility with drones

 Pre or post-event inspections associated with risk assessments are integral to the underwriter’s risk profiling.
 Drones streamline the information gathered into a single and highly-efficient flow.
 No longer do the inspection officers manually collect data and then painstakingly collate each part for a cohesive picture.
-The drones have a 360-degree viewing angle and can be dynamically controlled right from the Ground Control Station.
-The officer can put in waypoints, or the location points for the drone to move along, for an automated (auto-pilot) flight.
-The officer can also add waypoints dynamically for immediate or deeper evaluation of an area.
+The drones have a 360-degree viewing scope and the camera can be dynamically controlled right from the Ground Control Station.
+The officer can put in waypoints, or the location points for the drone to move along, for an automated (auto-pilot) flight and can also add waypoints dynamically for immediate or deeper evaluation of an area.
+The survey results using drones are far superior in the sheer area that they cover and also the detail with which the data is gathered, and oversights are completely eliminated.

 All HD visuals and analytics are instantly encrypted and fed-back to the system for immediate processing.
 The officers or underwriters can view detailed 3D thermal or elevation maps within minutes.
 They can utilize infrared or LiDAR tech, as a payload with the drone, to perfectly analyse the surfaces of industrial assets like boilers or wind turbines.
 This is even in-line with equipment breakdown insurance claim evaluations.

 Such fine information adds to the context and accuracy of the underwritten claim.
-Furthermore, all the information is documented and tagged with an absolutely precise time and location markers.
+Furthermore, all the information is documented and tagged with precise time and location markers.

 3. Assessing environmental or post-disaster scenarios quickly